Darisam/meet/README.md

-This repository will conatin an app that allosw the user to find upcoming events.
+This repository will contain an app that allows the user to find upcoming events.
 It will implement the following functionalities.

 - As a user I should be able to filter events by city, so I can more easily find the events that are of interest to me.